avimehenwal/mydocs/content/lifestyle/innerengineering.md

   * most powerful dimension of life
   * If we do not go back to nothingness, somethingness will fall apart
 * 7 times indivudually Aaa Ooo Mmm followed by AUM 21, 33, 42, 54, 64, 68, 72, 84, 95, 108 times
+* Sound is a substance of creation, meanings are made up in mind.
+  * sound can transform into light, consciosly
+* Pay attention and you can learn anything.

 ## Creating what you want